Dupré Library offers a wide variety of employment, ranging from part-time student worker positions to full-time faculty positions.

-For a listing of these positions, see the University of Louisiana at Lafayette's posted faculty and unclassified staff positions.
+For a listing of these positions, view the University of Louisiana at Lafayette's posted faculty and unclassified staff positions.

 All applications for student employment in the library are accepted online only.
 Before submitting an application, students must be eligible through the Federal Work-Study program.

-*Note: The application will open up in Microsoft Forms.
-You will need to enter your ULID and password to fill out the form.
+Note: The application will open up in Microsoft Forms.
+If you are not automatically signed in, you will need to sign in using yourULID@louisiana.edu and password to fill out the form.

 Due to the volume of applications received, we are unable to give status updates.
 If you are invited to an interview, you will be contacted directly via university email by the library department's supervisor.
-If you have any questions regarding the application, please send an email to email@example.com.
+If you have any questions regarding the application, contact email@example.com.

-The Office of STEP Support (OSS) is responsible for managing the STEP Lab in the library and other STEP Labs on campus, which includes employing student interns to work in the Print Service Areas in the labs.
+The Office of STEP Support (OSS) is responsible for managing the STEP Lab in Dupré Library and other STEP Labs on campus, which includes employing student interns to work in the Print Service Areas in the labs.
 Positions to work for STEP or OSS will be posted to Career Services when available.

 If you are not eligible for federal work-study, you can still possibly work on campus with earnings paid through departmental or administrative funds.
 It is your responsibility to check with departments (such as the Dean's Office of Dupré Library) or Career Services for availability.